KORUJA77/BADUCK-chess-engine/README.md

 Progress is slow, but every commit is validated with direct matches (1,000+ games) before it lands.
-If you enjoy the project and want to help me afford cloud computing or a better machine, consider a donation (Buy Me a Coffee, GitHub Sponsors).
+If you enjoy the project and want to help me afford cloud computing or a better machine, consider a donation (Buy Me a Coffee).
 Your support means faster iteration and bolder experiments.

 ## Compilation